 Also see the Food section of this directory for additional food-specific supports (Food Banks/Pantries, Congregate/Social Dining Sites, and Home-Delivered Meals).

-Adult Protective Services (APS) Responds to reports of elder and dependent adult abuse and neglect.
-Intervenes to resolve the problems that place the adult at risk, links to needed services, and, if necessary, secures temporary out-of-home placement for protection.
+Adult Protective Services (APS) Investigates reports of elder and dependent adult abuse and neglect.
+Intervenes to resolve the problems that place the adult at risk, and refers him/her to needed services that allow the individual to stay safely in his/her home if possible.

 888-221-2204 or 995-4680